ks16krishna/github_automation/README.md

 ### Prerequisites

 -PyGithub
-  Install by pip install PyGithub in your virtual enviroment
+  -Install by pip install PyGithub in your virtual enviroment

 -Make sure Github is already set for your system